Program of Studies

 Educational Excellence

-We pride ourselves on providing a college preparatory curriculum that promotes self-confidence and challenges your student to reach her potential, while instilling a love of learning.
+We pride ourselves on providing a college preparatory curriculum for grades 9-12 that promotes self-confidence and challenges your student to reach her potential, while instilling a love of learning.
 We aim to develop her unique strengths and talents in appreciation for who she is and who she hopes to become.

 Your daughter's progress and growth is evaluated every year, and adjustments and recommendations are made by her teachers as well as the Assistant Head of School for Academics, in order to ensure that she is on her own path for success.